PROFESSIONAL ART EXHIBITIONS and GALLERY REPRESENTATION

 AWARDS, SCHOLARSHIPS and REPRESENTATION

-• Representation in art galleries across the U.S. including Juniper Art Gallery, Spencer, IN and Hoosier Art Salon, New Harmony, IN.
-Former galleries include ArtWear, New York, NY, The Margo Hansen Collection, New York, NY, and Sculpture to Wear, Los Angeles, CA, and in an art collection in Santa Barbara, CA.
+- Former gallery representation included ArtWear, New York, NY, The Margo Hansen Collection, New York, NY, and Sculpture to Wear, Los Angeles, CA, and art collections in Santa Barbara, CA.

 CRITICAL REVIEWS OF WORK